RICHicken/Secure_TCP_Chat/README.md

 This *should* be able to build to any platform supported by go, I know it works on Windows and Linux.

 ### Server
+1. You will be prompted to specify a port number.
-1. You will be prompted to specify the maximum number of characters allowed.
+2. After a valid port has been given, You will be prompted to specify the maximum number of characters allowed.
-2. After a valid number has been given, the server should be up and running on `localhost:9988`
+3. After a valid number has been given, the server should be up and running on `localhost:{port}}`

 ### Client
 1. You will be prompted to type an IP.